If you want your site to be visible in Google searches, it needs to be a part of Google’s search index.

 Once you’ve done that, head to the “URL inspection tool,” and you can paste the URL you want Google to index.

 If you’re willing to put in the work to create an XML sitemap file, you can also upload that directly to Google through Google Search Console.
-Under the Index section, click Sitemaps, and you’ll have the option to upload your sitemap directly.
+Under the Google index section, click Sitemaps, and you’ll have the option to upload your sitemap directly.

-How can you tell for sure if your website and all its pages are indexed?
+How can you tell for sure if your website and all the pages are indexed, not just “discovered”?

 For the quick and dirty method, simply perform a simple site search in your Google search bar with “site:yourdomain.com”